gatsbyjs/gatsby/docs/docs/testing-react-components.md

 ## Usage

-Let's create a little example test using our newly added library.
-There are a lot of options when it comes to selectors, we choose `getByTestId` here.
-We also utilize `toHaveTextContent` from `jest-dom`:
+Let's create a little example test using the newly added library.
+There are a lot of options when it comes to selectors, this example chooses `getByTestId` here.
+It also utilizes `toHaveTextContent` from `jest-dom`:

 ```js
 import React from 'react'